ppy/osu-wiki/wiki/History_of_osu!/2015/en.md

 ## July

-peppy explains why the temporary new osu!web redesign subdomain was `jizz.ppy.sh`.
+peppy and flyte briefly explains why the temporary osu!web redesign subdomain was `jizz.ppy.sh` in an episode of osu!talk.

 Links: